Fabiano Santacroce: International career

+In 2008–09, Santacroce was confirmed as a Napoli regular, and his performances were quickly noted by new Italy head coach Marcello Lippi, who on 5 October 2008 called him to join the azzurri squad for the FIFA World Cup 2010 qualification matches against Bulgaria and Montenegro.
+Santacroce dedicated his senior call-up to his former Como youth team coach Stefano Borgonovo, who was battling amyotrophic lateral sclerosis at the time, succumbing to the disease in 2013.

 "We live in intolerant times.
 If the presence of Santacroce with the national team sends a message against racism, I am happy about that."

 — The Italy manager, Marcello Lippi, on calling up Santacroce.